the0807/YOLOv8-ONNX-TensorRT/README.md

 - Use optimal parameters for each model
 - **FPS** is based on when an object is detected.
 - **Speed** average and **mAP<sup>val</sup>** values are for single-model single-scale on [COCO val2017](https://cocodataset.org) dataset.
+- You can download the ONNX and TensorRT files from the [release](https://github.com/the0807/YOLOv8-ONNX-TensorRT/releases), but optimizing them on your own devices will provide the best results

 # ✏️ Prepare
 1. Install `CUDA`